 Glycoproteins and glycolipids are often receptors which allow the cell to respond to signals such as hormones.
 They can also be antigens (important for the immune response) or binding sites for other molecules such as drugs.
 Glycoproteins and glycolipids have the ability to form hydrogen bonds with the surrounding water molecules which is another mechanism of stabilising the membrane.

-Don’t forget that membranes are also found within cells around some organelles.
+Don’t forget that membranes are also found within cells around some organelles, such as mitochondria.

 Summary

-- The cell membrane is a phospholipid bilayer containing other molecules such as cholesterol and proteins.
+- The cell-surface membrane is a phospholipid bilayer containing other molecules such as cholesterol and proteins.

 - It controls what passes in and out of cells, and helps the cell respond to its environment and interact with other cells.

-Next, we will look at diffusion, osmosis, and active transport to see how different molecules can be transported over the cell membrane.
+Next, we will look at diffusion, osmosis, and active transport to see how different molecules can be transported across cell membranes.